Hafiz Konkoni: Bolga Stars

-Konkoni joined Bolga Stars in 2017 after they had earned a promotion into the Ghana Premier League for the 2017 season.
+Konkoni joined Bolga Stars after they had earned a promotion into the Ghana Premier League for the 2017 season.
 He played alongside Ibrahim Imoro within that period.
-He made his debut 4 March 2017, playing the full 90 minutes in a 2–0 loss to Tema Youth.
-Due to combining studies and football, travelling between the two region, he made 8 league appearances and scored 2 goals as the club were relegated to the division one league.
+He made his debut on 4 March 2017, playing the full 90 minutes in a 2–0 loss to Tema Youth.
+On 18 March 2023, he scored his first Ghana Premier league goal ever against his future club, Bechem United in the 78th minute at Aliu Mahama Sports Stadium helping Bolga All Stars to a 2–0 victory, the club's first ever Ghana Premier League victory.

+Due to combining studies and football and travelling between two Upper West and Upper East regions, he made 8 league appearances and scored 2 goals before joining Bechem United in the May transfer period.

 Bechem United

+In May 2017, Konkoni joined Ghana Premier League side Bechem United ahead of the second half of the 2017 Ghana Premier League season.
+In April 2018, Konkoni scored his first and second goals of the season by scoring a brace against Dreams.
+He scored another brace against Wa All Stars in a 2–1 victory.
+At the end of April, he had scored five goals in six matches and was nominated for the Player of the Month.